kyrylo0605/wordpress/wp-content/plugins/yith-woocommerce-product-bundles/README.txt

 9. Admin view: Product bundle in the order

 == Changelog ==

+= Version 1.1.8 - Released: Sep 28, 2018 =

+* New - support to WooCommerce 3.5.0-beta.1
+* New - popup for adding items in bundle
+* Tweak - open Bundled Items tab by default if product is bundle
+* Tweak - renamed 'Bundle Options' tab to 'Bundled Items'
+* Update - 'How to' section
+* Update - plugin framework

+= Version 1.1.7 - Released: Jun 18, 2018 =

+* New - support to WooCommerce 3.4.2
+* New - support to WordPress 4.9.6
+* Tweak - prevent issues when adding product in bundle
+* Update - plugin framework

 = Version 1.1.6 - Released: Mar 23, 2018 =